Massachusetts general contractor license and insurance requirements

 Massachusetts home improvement contractor registrations also expire every two years.
 You must pay a $100 fee and provide either a current copy of your business certificate (for individuals/sole proprietors) or a recent filing with the Massachusetts Secretary of the Commonwealth Corporations Division (for corporations) to renew your registration.

-Massachusetts general contractor license reciprocity
+Reciprocity for Massachusetts general contractor licenses

 Massachusetts does not recognize any out-of-state contractor licenses.
 A Massachusetts-issued CSL is required for any applicable work on buildings or structures in the state.